niuers/Distributed-System-Design-Review/Transactions.md

 1. One client overwrites data that another client has written, but not yet committed.
 Almost all transaction implementations prevent dirty writes.
 1. What happens if two transactions concurrently try to update the same object in a database?
 We don’t know in which order the writes will happen, but we normally assume that the later write overwrites the earlier write.
 However, what happens if the earlier write is part of a transaction that has not yet committed, so the later write overwrites an uncommitted value?
 This is called a dirty write.
 2. Reasons to prevent dirty writes
-   * If transactions update multiple objects, dirty writes can lead to a bad outcome. conflicting writes from different transactions can be mixed up
+   * If transactions update multiple objects, dirty writes can lead to a bad outcome.
+Conflicting writes from different transactions can be mixed up
    * However, read committed does not prevent the race condition between two counter increments.
 In this case, the second write happens after the first transaction has committed, so it’s not a dirty write.

 ### Implementing read committed